-I have been on a boundaries bender for the past several years, set into motion when my mom died in 2017 from the complications of a decades-long battle with alcoholism and mental health challenges.
-This was a turning point in my life when I began to understand, define, and practice boundaries, which has greatly improved how I exist in the world.
+I have been on a boundaries bender for the past several years, set into motion when my mom died in 2017 from the complications of a decades-long battle with alcoholism and mental illness.
+This was a turning point in my life when I really began to understand, define, and practice personal and professional boundaries, which has greatly improved how I exist in the world.

-In January 2021, a friend and classmate from the NYU coaching certificate program, Brooke James, invited me to chat about my experiences with this complicated loss on her podcast, The Grief Coach.
+In January 2021, a classmate of mine from the NYU coaching certificate program I attended, Brooke James, invited me to chat about my experiences with this complicated loss on her podcast, The Grief Coach.
 It occurred to me that I hadn't shared the episode publicly, other than with a few friends.
 Given that boundaries is a topic of interest and focus of work with some of my clients, it seems fitting to do that now.

 You can find the episode on Anchor.fm and Spotify (and maybe others).
 I also suggest checking out Brooke's extensive catalog of interviews with people who discuss a wide range of experiences with loss.

 In this episode, Amy Santee joins host Brooke L. James to talk about losing her mother to alcoholism.
 Amy shares what it's like to grieve a parent she did not have a strong relationship with, what it's like to watch someone you love struggle with addiction, how to set boundaries when going through a loss, and how losing a parent early brings on grief for all the things that could be.
 Content warnings: suicide, abuse, addiction.